meta-toolkit/meta-toolkit.org/classify-tutorial.md

                                        dataset.end()};
 {% endhighlight %}

-Creating these views are important to allow for things like shuffling without disturbing the underlying data.
+Creating these views is important to allow for things like shuffling without disturbing the underlying data.
 I can now shuffle both training and test sets before I begin training and testing my classifier.